Loading Now

 Bad Dreams

-Muhammad (S) said, …If he has a dream that he dislikes, then it is from Shaitan.
-He should seek refuge with Allah from its evil, and he SHOULD NOT MENTION IT TO ANYBODY, then it will not harm him.”
-(Sahih Al-Bukhari).
-If one does tell somebody about the bad dream then there could be the chance that some harm will come out of it.
+The Prophet Muhammad (pbuh) also advised that if one has a bad dream, he should “stand up and offer a prayer” (Sahih Muslim).
+Bad Dreams Should Not Be Disclosed Muhammad (S) said, …If he has a dream that he dislikes, then it is from Shaitan.
+He should seek refuge with Allah from its evil, and he SHOULD NOT MENTION IT TO ANYONE, for then it will not harm him” (Sahih Al-Bukhari).
+If someone does mention the bad dream, there is a possibility that harm may come of it.

-These dreams come from one’s thoughts and are neither from Allah or Shaitan. – AllahKaarim
+Dreams from One’s Self – These dreams come from one’s thoughts and are neither from Allah or Shaitan. – AllahKaarim